nextauthjs/next-auth/www/docs/configuration.md

 * **database** (REQUIRED)

   A database connection string or [TypeORM](https://github.com/typeorm/typeorm/blob/master/docs/using-ormconfig.md) configuration object.
+* **secret** (RECOMMENDED)

+  A random string used to hash tokens and sign cookies (e.g. SHA hash).

+  If not provided will be auto-generated based on hash of all your provided options.
+The default behaviour is secure, but volatile, and so it is recommended you explicitly specify a value for your secret.
 * **adapter**

   An advanced option for specyfing a custom database adapter (see [Adapter](/adapters) for more information).